-Please plan to make air travel plans only after the minimum group size has been reached- Naturalist Journeys will contact you when the tour is confirmed.
-Please arrive in Belize City at the Philip SW Goldson International Airport no later than 2:00 PM on October 2.
+Please plan to make air travel plans only after the minimum group size has been reached-Naturalist Journeys will contact you when the tour is confirmed.
+Please arrive in Belize City at the Philip SW Goldson International Airport no later than 2:00 PM on Jan.
+15.

-Please note that for the departure date, we are a short charter flight away from the International Airport, but it is best to plan outbound flights no earlier than NOON on October 9.
+Please plan flights home after NOON on January 23.
 If you find a flight close to noon, please inquire.
 If staying on in Belize, we can help you make plans.